magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 ---
+date: 2016-09-13T09:00:00+00:00
 title: Environment variables
-weight: 33
-menu:
-  main:
-    parent: using-vamp
-    identifier: using-breeds-env-vars
 ---

-# Environment variables & dependencies

-Breeds and blueprints can have a lists of environment variables that will be injected into the container at runtime.You set environment variables with the `environment_variables` keyword or its shorter version `env`, e.g. both examples below are equivalent.
+Breeds and blueprints can include lists of environment variables that will be injected into the container at runtime.
+You set environment variables with the `environment_variables` keyword or its shorter version `env`, e.g. both examples below are equivalent.

 ```yaml
 ---